-The K16A-B is a cape for the BeagleBone Black designed to drive ws2811 LED pixels.
-It has 16 local ports (fused with LED indicators) that can each drive 800 pixels (with power injection) at 40FPS (1500 at 20fps).
+The K32A-B is a cape for the BeagleBone Black designed to drive ws2811 LED pixels.
+It has 32 local ports (fused with LED indicators) that can each drive 800 pixels (with power injection) at 40FPS.
 It also has 4 RJ45 differential ports that can output an additional 16 strings.
-In addition, it has an expansion connector that can provide an additional 16 strings.
 Finally, it has 2 RS485 outputs for DMX, PixelNet, Renard, LOR.

 For end-user usability, it provides a Real Time Clock, temperature sensors, voltage sensors, a header for an OLED display, four push buttons for navigating menus on the display.

-The K16A-B also has an on-board, high quality DAC chip for providing sound.
+The K32A-B also has an on-board, high quality DAC chip for providing sound.

 It also has two extra headers for additional functionality.
 One header provides access to the I2C bus and 8 GPIO pins for additional push buttons or other triggers a user may need.
 The other header provides a mounting point for an optional Si4713 based FM transmitter.

 Animated Christmas Light displays typically use ws2811 Pixels for things like house outlines, candy canes, tree’s, etc… The K32A-B was designed to drive a large number of pixels for dense props like MegaTree’s and matrices where having a lot of local ports is useful.

 NOTE: The optional FM transmitter will NOT come with any sort of antenna attached.
 The user will need to create a suitable antenna (a simple 75cm wire will work for most cases) and solder it to the transmitter.

 The FM transmitter requires the Si4713/VAST-FM FPP Plugin to be installed in order to configure and enable the the FM transmission.